 Eugenics Movement with Vasectomy in America

 Was there a eugenics movement in America?
-If you haven’t heard of eugenics it is the study or belief in the possibility of improving qualities of the human species or human population by discouraging reproduction by persons having genetic defects or presumed to have inheritable undesired traits (negative eugenics) or encouraging reproduction by persons presumed to have inheritable desirable traits (positive eugenics) Does this sound familiar?
+If you haven’t heard, eugenics is the study or belief in the possibility of improving qualities of the human population.
+This is done by discouraging reproduction in persons with genetic defects (negative eugenics).
+Another way is encouraging reproduction by persons presumed to have heritable desirable traits (positive eugenics).
+Does this sound familiar?

 - It would dispense with hereditary criminals from the father’s side.

-- Aside from being sterile the criminal is his normal self.
+- Aside from being sterile the criminal is left unharmed.

 - The same treatment could reasonably be suggested for chronic inebriates, imbeciles, perverts and paupers.

-Eugenics was accepted and procedures were carried out without any legal authority in the United Stated.
-In time 29 states had bills permitting sterilization of insane and feeble minded individuals and 12 states included sterilization of criminals, Minnesota is one of them.
+Eugenics became accepted and procedures were carried out without any legal authority in the United Stated.
+At the time 29 states had bills permitting sterilization of insane and feeble minded individuals and 12 states allowed sterilization of criminals, Minnesota is one of them.
 Over 6000 men were sterilized in the United States from 1909-1924.
 By the 1960’s, the eugenic sterilizations slowed to a trickle and eventually stopped as many state statues were overturned due to legal challenges.